"For the first time, an antidote to certain types of chemotherapy has been approved by the US Food and Drug Administration (FDA).

 Carfilzomib is a tetrapeptide epoxyketone proteasome inhibitor that irreversibly binds to the N-terminal threonine-containing active sites of the 20S proteasome, the proteolytic core particle within the 26S proteasome.
 Carfilzomib had antiproliferative and proapoptotic activities in vitro in solid and hematologic tumor cells.
 In animals, carfilzomib inhibited proteasome activity in blood and tissue and delayed tumor growth in models of multiple myeloma, hematologic, and solid tumors.

-Intravenous carfilzomib administration resulted in suppression of proteasome chymotrypsinlike activity when measured in blood 1 hour after the first dose.
-On Day 1 of Cycle 1, proteasome inhibition in peripheral blood mononuclear cells (PBMCs) ranged from 79% to 89% at 15 mg/m², and from 82% to 83% at 20 mg/m².
-In addition, carfilzomib administration resulted in inhibition of the LMP2 and MECL1 subunits of the immunoproteasome ranging from 26% to 32% and 41% to 49%, respectively, at 20 mg/m².
+Intravenous carfilzomib administration resulted in suppression of proteasome chymotrypsin-like (CT-L) activity when measured in blood 1 hour after the first dose.
+Doses of carfilzomib ≥ 15 mg/m² with or without lenalidomide and dexamethasone induced a ≥ 80% inhibition of the CT-L activity of the proteasome.
+In addition, carfilzomib 20 mg/m² intravenously as a single agent, resulted in a mean inhibition of the low molecular mass polypeptide 2 (LMP2) and multicatalytic endopeptidase complex-like 1 (MECL1) subunits of the proteasome ranging from 26% to 32% and 41% to 49%, respectively.
 Proteasome inhibition was maintained for ≥ 48 hours following the first dose of carfilzomib for each week of dosing.